 The most important factor in making sales on eBay is the visibility of your items in search results.
 Most eBay bidders and buyers find the items upon which they bid simply by using the search function.
 If your items are getting lost in a sea of search results—or worse, if they aren’t even turning up when people search for them—then you’re losing out on potential sales.

 Here are six basic tips to help ensure that your eBay auctions are visible and don’t get lost in the avalanche of search results that most eBay shoppers encounter when browsing.

 List Multiple Items Separately

 It’s true that eBay provides multiple item listing formats.
 This can be tempting because they appear to let you sell lots of items from a single listing, thereby saving you time and trouble.
-The problem is that if you list 200 items in one listing, and your competitor lists one item in each of 200 listings, your competitor will appear in search results 200 times more than you.
+The problem is that if you list 200 items in one listing, and your competitor lists one item in each of 200 listings, your competitor will appear in search results 200 more times than you.

-Multiple item listings can be useful, but if you have fewer than ten items to sell, it is often more helpful to list each of them separately.
+Multiple item listings can be useful, but if you have fewer than 10 items to sell, it is often more helpful to list each of them separately.
 This ensures that your listings come up often in search results.